-This module covers the concept of God as typically conceived by the three main monotheistic religions.
-It considers whether the concept of a God is possible or logical, as well as arguments for and against the existence of God.
+This unit covers the Abrahamic concept of God as typically conceived by the three main monotheistic religions.
+It considers whether this concept of a God is logical or indeed possible, as well as arguments for and against the existence of God.
+Can we even talk about such a God if He does exist, and what are the consequences of our inability to comprehend a God with such characteristics?